finnlabs/transactional_lock/README.md

 # TransactionalLock

+## ⚠️ Deprecation notice

+This gem is not being maintained anymore.
+We migrated to <https://github.com/ClosureTree/with_advisory_lock> and suggest you do as well.

 TransactionalLock is providing access to database advisory locks that will be automatically released upon the end of a transaction (`COMMIT` or `ROLLBACK`).